facebook/docusaurus/website/blog/2018-09-11-Towards-Docusaurus-2.md

 If you are using Docusaurus, you are part of our community; keep letting us know how we can make Docusaurus better for you.
 If you appreciate the work we're doing, you can support [Docusaurus on Open Collective](https://opencollective.com/Docusaurus).

-> If you are sponsoring our work on [Open Collective](https://opencollective.com/Docusaurus), we'll personally offer you a helping hand for maintenance & upgrading of Docusaurus website.
+> If you are sponsoring our work on [Open Collective](https://opencollective.com/Docusaurus), we'll personally offer you a helping hand for maintenance and upgrading of Docusaurus website.

 Lastly, if you haven't done so already, click the **star** and **watch** button on [GitHub](https://github.com/facebook/Docusaurus), and follow us on [Twitter](https://twitter.com/docusaurus).